Benzo Detox Center in Missouri

 Benzodiazepine Withdrawal Symptoms

-When a person stops using benzos, he or she may experience some serious withdrawal symptoms.
+When a person stops using the substance, he or she may experience some serious benzodiazepine withdrawal symptoms.
 These symptoms may be intense and very uncomfortable for individuals who have been using benzos for a while.
-In some cases, withdrawal can even be fatal for those who attempt to quit “cold turkey” and without the help of medical professionals.
+In some cases, there could even be life-threatening withdrawal symptoms for those who attempt to quit “cold turkey” outside of a treatment facility.
+These people may need immediate medical assistance to survive the detox process and continue addiction treatment.

 Some of the withdrawal symptoms that might affect those who are ending benzo use may include: